puggianjv/fcd-docker-challenge/README.md

-# fcd-docker-challenge
+# Docker challenge
-Fullcycle Developer - docker challenge
+You can download the "go optimized image" on dockerhub: jpuggian/codeeducation